-The one thing you always have control of is how close you are to what stresses her.
-She might lose her mind at 20 feet and be able to ignore the dog at 50 feet.
-In class we put up visual barriers to reduce stress.
-The other thing is how you respond.
-Happy voice, "Yup, there's a dog, isn't he cute?" rather than scolding for barking which adds stress.
+The one thing you always have control of is how close you are to what stresses your dog.
+How close is "too close"?
+Your dog might lose her mind at 20 feet and be able to ignore the other dog at 50 feet.
+The other thing you can control is how you respond.
+Sound the way you want your dog to feel.
+In a happy, casual voice, "Yup, there's a dog, isn't he cute?" rather than scolding for barking which adds stress.
 Be pro-active, scan the surroundings before you choose where to sit.
 Pick a spot on the fringes and put yourself between her and things that might worry her.
 Bring along a shade screen to shield her view.
 Scatter treats in the lawn for her to sniff and search for.
 Bring an amazing chewy to give her something else to think about.

 Here are some articles that might help:

 If you feel like you need some one-on-one help, here is a page with our trainers who do behavior consults.
 BEHAVIOR CONSULTS & PRIVATE LESSONS | diamondsintheruff Travis has a wonderful kind and gentle dog that helps him work with excitable and reactive dogs.
 He'd be a great choice to help you and Rosie.
 Getting her back into a group class would also be good to broaden her world a little.

 Visit this page for more info on our classroom to help you visualize you and your dog in our training studio with other dogs and families.

 Please contact Travis Byrnes - 710-7697 or email firstname.lastname@example.org to schedule an evaluation.
 He will give you some handling tips and assess whether your dog is right for a group class or whether private one-on-one help or semi-private lessons for special-needs dogs would be a better choice to get you off on the right foot.